How to clean a toaster – expert advice on how to remove crumbs and dust safely

 Try to avoid using too much water when you’re cleaning the burnt bits out of a toaster, as this can be extremely dangerous.

-Is it safe to wash a toaster?
+Is it okay to clean a toaster with water?

 It is safe to clean a toaster using the above method, but it is never ever safe (we can’t stress this enough), to submerge your toaster into water, even if it is unplugged.